ISAndreiva/psu_monitor/README.md

-A personal and basic project consisting of:
+A basic project consisting of:
 - website made using Django to show power supply information
 - 2 esp8266s comunicating between each other using ESPNOW, one is connected to the website host and the other to a PSU using PMBUS